arunkumardhanabal/My-SimpleTimeService-app/README.md

 # Terraform EKS Cluster with Load Balancer

-"Terraform-Files" directory contains Terraform code to provision the following infrastructure in AWS:
+The "terraform" directory contains Terraform code to provision the following infrastructure in AWS:

 * A Virtual Private Cloud (VPC) with:
     * 2 Public Subnets